 - The transfected DNA enters the cell nucleus but the foreign DNA does not integrate into the genome of the cell

 - The host cell translates the transfected molecule, resulting in large increase in the target protein expression

-- Due to lack of integration, the transfected molecule is only utilized until it is degraded by the cell, typically lasting only several days
+- Due to lack of integration, the transfected molecule is only utilized until it is degraded by the cell, with typical effects only lasting several days

 - Transient transfection also applies to siRNA and miRNA that do not integrate into the cellular genome but whose actions in the cell results in transient effects

-- A small number of transfected DNA integrates into the cellular genome
+- A small amount of transfected DNA particles integrates into the cellular genome

 - Integration of foreign DNA is not predictable and is a rare event

 - Linear DNA insertion is typically more successful that using supercoiled DNA